stleerh/blog2/announcing.md

 the Kafka server.

 ![FlowCollector - exporters](images/flowcollector-export_kafka.png)
-_<div style="text-align: center">Figure 10: FlowCollector - exporters</div>_
+_<div style="text-align: center">Figure 11: FlowCollector - exporters</div>_

 Finally, configure your software to be a Kafka consumer to receive this data.
 Ensure you are using the same port on both sides.
-The format will be in JSON and looks like the raw JSON that you see when you select a row in the flow table and select the **Raw** tab.
+The format will be JSON, and it looks like the raw JSON that you see when you select a row in the flow table and select the **Raw** tab.

 ## Wrap Up